BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 ### Step 1 - Install GPU Acceleration Software
 * Nvidia GPU ➜ install [CUDA 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive)
     > Note that this installation is system-wide and it's not necessary to install within a virtual environment.
-* AMD GPU - Unfortuantely, PyTorch does not currently support AMD GPUs on Windows (only Linux).
+* AMD GPU - Unfortunately, PyTorch does not currently support AMD GPUs on Windows (only Linux).

 ### Step 2 - Obtain Repository
 * Download the latest "release" and unzip anywhere on your computer.